zuka011/Trajax/documents/model.typ

 The tracking cost requires a global reference trajectory that is to be followed.
 We can denote this trajectory as #reference-trajectory and assume it is given.
 A single point in this trajectory is expected to contain the position and heading of the robot at a specific time step, i.e. $#reference-point = [#reference-x quad #reference-y quad #reference-theta]$.

 #definition(title: [Contouring & Lag Cost @Liniger2015])[
-  The *contouring* and *lag* costs penalize the robot for being far from a nominal point corresponding to $#arc-length in [0, L]$ along the reference trajectory #reference-trajectory.
-For these cost terms, the parameterization (arc length) #arc-length of the reference trajectory is a virtual state that moves along #reference-trajectory with a velocity $#arc-length-change := dot(#arc-length)$.
-Additionally, #arc-length-change is also a control input to be optimized by the MPPI planner.
+  The *contouring* and *lag* costs penalize the robot for being far from a nominal point corresponding to $#path-parameter in [0, L]$ along the reference trajectory #reference-trajectory.
+For these cost terms, the parameterization #path-parameter of the reference trajectory is a virtual state that moves along #reference-trajectory with a velocity $#path-parameter-change := dot(#path-parameter)$.
+Additionally, #path-parameter-change is also a control input to be optimized by the MPPI planner.
 The state and control input spaces are therefore augmented as follows:

-  - $#augmented-state-single := [- #state-single - quad #arc-length]$, #state-single is the original robot state, and
+  - $#augmented-state-single := [- #state-single - quad #path-parameter]$, #state-single is the original robot state, and
-  - $#augmented-input-single := [- #input-single - quad #arc-length-change]$, #input-single is the original robot control input.
+  - $#augmented-input-single := [- #input-single - quad #path-parameter-change]$, #input-single is the original robot control input.

-  The dynamics of #arc-length can be simply integrated as $#arc-length _(t + 1) = #arc-length _t + #arc-length-change _t dot #delta-t$.
-Additionally, it is important that #reference-trajectory is parameterized by #arc-length in such a way that the position and heading at a given #arc-length can be efficiently queried.
+  The dynamics of #path-parameter can be simply integrated as $#path-parameter _(t + 1) = #path-parameter _t + #path-parameter-change _t dot #delta-t$.
+Additionally, it is important that #reference-trajectory is parameterized by #path-parameter in such a way that the position and heading at a given #path-parameter can be efficiently queried.
 These queried quantities are denoted as:

   #align(
     center,
-    $#x-at-arc-length := #reference-x (#arc-length), quad #y-at-arc-length := #reference-y (#arc-length), quad #theta-at-arc-length := #reference-theta (#arc-length)$, )
+    $#x-at-arc-length := #reference-x (#path-parameter), quad #y-at-arc-length := #reference-y (#path-parameter), quad #theta-at-arc-length := #reference-theta (#path-parameter)$, )

   The *contouring error* #contouring-error and *lag error* #lag-error are defined as the orthogonal and parallel distances, respectively, between the robot's current position $(x, y)$ and the reference point $(#x-at-arc-length, #y-at-arc-length)$ along the direction defined by #theta-at-arc-length.
 This is illustrated in @tracking-error-figure.